 Grasmere to Patterdale

-Today it’s a 1700' climb up to Grisedale, the Great Tongue and Rydal Fell to either side.
+Today it’s a climb up to Grisedale, the Great Tongue and Rydal Fell to either side.
 Pause at Grisedale Hause and Tarn, its waters the final resting place of the crown of Dunmail, the last King of Cumbria slaughtered by the English and Scots in 945, a good time to reflect on the Lakeland journey and the Yorkshire Dales that lie ahead.
-From here, passing Ruthwaite Lodge where Wordsworth said goodbye to his brother soon to perish as the Captain aboard the Earl of Abergavenny when the ship struck the Shambles off Portland, walk down to the serene village of Patterdale at the southern end of Lake Ullswater.
-If you have time, see the beautiful tapestries in St. Patrick’s church.
+From here, passing Ruthwaite Lodge where Wordsworth said goodbye to his brother soon to perish as the Captain aboard the Earl of Abergavenny, the ship struck the Shambles off Portland, walk down to the serene village of Patterdale at the southern end of Lake Ullswater and walk to your hotel on the shores of the Lake.

 7. 7.
 Day seven